shredding/elefunds-SDK/Documentation/API/GettingStarted.md

 It enables you to bake electronic fundraising directly into your applications.

-Whether it's a shop; a mobile app where you give away a few bucks every time a user checks in at your café; a ticket system where your company donates any time your employees finishes a milestone; or an open source system, where you enable agencies to contribute a donation every time a bug is resolved.
+Whether it's a shop; a mobile app where you give away a few bucks every time a user checks in at your café; a ticket system where your company donates any time your employees finishe a milestone; or an open source system, where you enable agencies to contribute a donation every time a bug is resolved.
+In case you want to compensate CO2-Emissions or give to charity with round ups or downs on Banking Softwares and Transfers, ERP-based Billing or Invoicing Systems
+Salary Statements or just a Flight or Train Ticket purchase, we are here to serve...

 We build the elefunds API to handle massive amounts of concurrent requests and it is aggressively pushed for speed.
 It resides upon a powerful backend, that treats donation, receiver, campaign management and much more with pleasure and is accompanied with a rich social media integration of the most successful social networks around.